mckennapsean/dissertation/content/02-background.md

 ### Design Process Models

-Unlike a decision model, a design process model focuses on describing the specific steps a novice designer takes over the course of designing a visualization.
-In this regard, we consider design as a challenge that combines and mixes both engineering and creative design processes [@Lowgren1995;
+Unlike a decision model, a design process model focuses on describing the specific steps a designer takes over the course of designing a visualization.
+In this regard, we consider design as a challenge that combines and mixes both engineering and creative design processes [@Lowgren1995; @Howard2008; @Wolf2006;
-@Howard2008; @Wolf2006; @Moere2011], and this balanced mixture is what we sought in the synthesis of the design activity framework.
+@Moere2011], and this balanced mixture is what we sought in the synthesis of the design activity framework.
 An **engineering design process** begins with a problem definition, where the overall process is largely sequential and convergent towards a single solution [@Lowgren1995].
 On the other hand, a **creative design process** begins with more gradual problem scoping, and the process has many overlapping activities where many different possibilities are explored before choosing a single solution [@Lowgren1995].
 An example of a creative model is Pugh's process, a design funnel [@pugh1991total] that begins with concept generation and controlled convergence iterating over time until a final concept is reached [@buxton2010sketching].
 Additionally, sketching is a crucial aspect for creative design processes, as sketching is not about the drawing but as an activity involving generation, brainstorming, learning, reasoning, and design thinking [@buxton2010sketching].
-As recognized by researchers in the design [@Howard2008], HCI [@Wolf2006; @Lowgren1995], and visualization [@Moere2011] communities, the combination and balanced mixture of these two types of process models is useful for characterizing the design process for a novice visualization designer.
+As recognized by researchers in the design [@Howard2008], HCI [@Wolf2006; @Lowgren1995], and visualization [@Moere2011] communities, the combination and balanced mixture of these two types of process models is useful for characterizing the design process for visualization designers.

 <!-- TODO I like the new design funnel connection, probably link in DAF chapter? -->